FIVE MOST SURPRISING FINDS

 Top 5 Solutions That Are Already Working

-Grameen America operates in 22 cities across 16 states and has invested $2.26 billion in 146,700 low-income women entrepreneurs.
-It provides microloans starting at $500 to $2,000 at 15% APR — one-twenty-sixth the cost of a payday loan — with no collateral required.
-Business ownership among participants rose 19%, savings climbed 63% higher than baseline, and average monthly revenue increased by $523.
-Grameen proves that lending to underserved communities can be profitable without being predatory (MDRC, 2020; Grameen America Annual Report).
+Grameen America operates in 22 cities across 16 states.
+It has invested $2.26 billion in 146,700 low-income women entrepreneurs.
+The organization provides microloans starting at $500 to $2,000 at 15% APR — one-twenty-sixth the cost of a payday loan — with no collateral required.
+Among participants, business ownership rose 19%.
+Savings climbed 63% above baseline levels, while average monthly revenue grew by $523.
+Grameen demonstrates that lending to underserved communities can prove profitable without turning predatory (MDRC, 2020; Grameen America Annual Report).

-Kiva Microloans has disbursed $1.68 billion across 77 countries through a crowdfunded microlending platform where anyone can lend as little as $25 at 0% interest to the lender.
+Kiva Microloans has disbursed $1.68 billion across 77 countries through a crowdfunded microlending platform.
+On it anyone can lend as little as $25 at 0% interest to the lender.
 The platform has funded 2 million loans with a 96.3% repayment rate.
-Kenyan farmers using Kiva loans reported a 40% increase in income, and Bolivian dairy producers saw profits rise 50%.
-When people who need emergency credit get it at fair terms, they pay it back and build from it (Kiva Impact Report, 2023; 60 Decibels, 2022).
+Kenyan farmers using Kiva loans reported a 40% increase in income.
+Bolivian dairy producers saw profits rise 50%.
+People who need emergency credit get it at fair terms, pay it back, and build from it (Kiva Impact Report, 2023; 60 Decibels, 2022).

 The Bank of North Dakota is the only government-owned general-service bank in the United States.
-Based in Bismarck, it partners with community banks rather than competing with them and provides agricultural loans, student loans, and small business credit at non-predatory rates.
-It has posted a profit every year since 1919 and recorded a record $191 million profit in 2022.
-It transferred $585 million to the state general fund over its lifetime.
-During the 2008 financial crisis, North Dakota had the lowest bank failure rate in the country.
-A public bank model works.
-It has worked for over a century (BND Annual Report, 2022; Federal Reserve Bank of Boston, 2011).
+Headquartered in Bismarck, it works alongside community banks rather than against them while offering agricultural loans, student loans, and small business credit at non-predatory rates.
+Every year since 1919 has brought a profit, with a record $191 million posted in 2022.
+Across its history the bank has transferred $585 million into the state general fund.
+North Dakota posted the lowest bank failure rate nationwide during the 2008 financial crisis.
+A public bank model works, and it has done so for over a century (BND Annual Report, 2022; Federal Reserve Bank of Boston, 2011).

 SACCOs — Savings and Credit Cooperative Organizations — serve 7.39 million members in Kenya alone, with 43 million members across Africa.
-These member-owned cooperatives pool deposits and issue affordable loans at 12 to 14% interest, far below payday rates.
-Their default rate is just 2.5%, lower than many commercial banks.
-Kenya’s SACCOs hold $5.8 billion in member savings and have grown membership 140% in the past decade.
+Member-owned cooperatives like these pool deposits and issue affordable loans at 12 to 14% interest, far below payday rates, while maintaining a default rate of just 2.5% that undercuts many commercial banks.
+Kenya’s SACCOs hold $5.8 billion in member savings after growing membership 140% in the past decade.
 The model proves that communities can build their own lending infrastructure without waiting for Wall Street or Washington (SASRA Annual Report, 2024; ACCOSCA).

 The Singapore Central Provident Fund requires every worker to save 37% of wages into a mandatory fund covering retirement, healthcare, housing, and education.
-The result is SGD $609.5 billion held by 4.2 million accounts and an 87.9% homeownership rate — one of the highest on earth.
+The system holds SGD $609.5 billion across 4.2 million accounts, producing an 87.9% homeownership rate — one of the highest on earth.
 Singapore ranks fifth globally in pension adequacy.
-No one needs a payday loan when the system forces savings before spending.
+Forced savings before spending remove any need for payday loans.
 The design eliminates the emergency that predatory lenders exploit (CPF Board, 2024; Mercer CFA Global Pension Index, 2025).

 The Bottom Line